cevasquez74/cevasquez74/README.md

 - 👋 Hi, I’m @cevasquez74
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning @Angular
+- 🌱 I’m currently learning @Angular, SAP ABAP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on GNU/GPL Projects
 - 📫 How to reach me ...

 <!---